How Many People Are Born in the US Each Year? Latest Numbers and Trends (2025 Update)

 45+ 10,726 1.1 Rare but stable

-This decline results from increased contraception access, comprehensive sex education, and shifting cultural norms that prioritize education and career establishment before parenthood.
+The decline results from increased contraception access, sex education, and cultural norms that prioritize education and career establishment before parenthood.

 Birth Rates by Race and Ethnicity